tenable/terrascan/docs/usage/usage.md

 # Usage Overview
-Terrascan is a static code analyzer for Infrastructure as Code (IaC).
-It can executed with the native binary/executable or by using the [`docker`](#using-docker) container.

 ## Installing Terrascan

-For steps to install or run Terrascan from docker, see the section [Getting Started](getting-started.md).
+For steps to install locally, or run Terrascan from docker, see [this section](../getting-started.md#installing-terrascan).

 ## Building Terrascan
 Terrascan is a Go binary that you can build locally.
-This is useful if you want to be on the latest version or when developing Terrascan.
+This is useful if you want to be on the latest version, or when modding Terrascan.

 ``` Bash
 $ git clone git@github.com:accurics/terrascan.git